 - A person licensed in the state under any other act engaging in the practice for which they are licensed

-- whatever the requirements of the other state or territory were at the date of licensure were substantially equal to those then in force in Illinois,
+- the requirements of the other state or territory were, at the date of licensure, substantially equal to those then in force in Illinois, or

-- A person holding a license in another state, territory, or the District of Columbia who has made application for an Illinois license, may practice speech language pathology or audiology for 90 days from the date of application or until Department disposition, whichever is sooner, if they have their CCCs or a certificate from the American Board of Audiology and providing there are no pending disciplinary matters elsewhere.
+- A person holding a license in another state, territory, or the District of Columbia who has made application for an Illinois license, may practice speech language pathology or audiology for 90 days from the date of application or until Department disposition, whichever is sooner, if they have their CCCs or a certificate from the ABA and providing there are no pending disciplinary matters elsewhere.

 - Applicants for an initial audiology license who are recent graduates of a Department-approved audiology program may practice for 60 days after the date of application or until Department disposition, whichever is sooner and providing they meet the applicable qualifications for licensure.

-- Twenty hours of continuing education (CE) are required per biennial renewal cycle
+- Twenty hours of continuing education are required per biennial renewal cycle

-- An audiologist who has met the CEs of the Hearing Instrument Consumer Protection Act during an equivalent licensing cycle shall have met the continuing education requirements
+- An audiologist who has met the continuing education requirements of the Hearing Instrument Consumer Protection Act during an equivalent licensing cycle shall have met the continuing education requirements.

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.